Skip to content

 ytick_label_margins float

 Location of distance labels on the Y axis.
-Default to 0.25.
+Defaults to 0.25.

 0.25